OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 ![successpic](successpic.png)

 Well, you probably notice you are at the end of Part 2.

+In Part 1 you become familiar with the hardware and software systems we are using.
+In this Part 2 you developed more experience with the software and you transitioned from the Osoyoo pre-canned demonstration programs to a more serious use of the robot car.
+At this point your robot car should be controllable from Python code running on your desktop/laptop.
+If not, then please go back to the sections above and make sure it is working, before moving onto to Part 3.

 In the next part of the Overview series, Part 3, we will review in more depth the Arduino *.ino code and the Python *.py code that form the PetitCat system.
 We will also start considering how to use the PetitCat system to model active inference.